HBarotov/yt-downloader/README.md

 # Download YouTube videos from CLI

 ## Description
 Supports both YouTube videos and playlists.
-Enables choosing resolutions for video downloads.
-Automatically chooses the highest resolution available for playlists.
+Automatically chooses the highest resolution available for videos and playlists.
 Uses threading to speed up downloads.
+Also adds history to the log.csv file.

 ## Installation